alphasaft/Micro/docs/handbook.md

 }
 ```

-A piece of cake : we expect every statement to be of the form 'key: value', i.e an ast of the form ```[: [#name `key`]; value]```, so we extract the key string literal out of `#name` using the built-in function `getLiteralOfName`, then we bind it to the result of evaluating value with `$`.
+A piece of cake : we expect every statement to be of the form `key: value`, i.e an ast of the form ```[: [#name `key`]; value]```, so we extract the key string literal out of `#name` using the built-in function `getLiteralOfName`, then we bind it to the result of evaluating value with `$`.
 On the other hand, `:` doesn't have an implementation anymore, meaning that every attempt to reduce it will throw an error.
 Here, since we just kind of pattern match it without trying to invoke its reducer, it will work just fine, but `{ a: (3:2) }` will throw.
-Now, we still have some problems. `:` can't be misused anymore, yes, but we didn't actually check that it was used at all !
+We still have some problems : `:` can't be misused anymore, yes, but we didn't actually check that it was used at all !
 Writing `{ a+5 }` would pattern match `a` with `key` and `5` with `value` just fine.
 Let's write a checker to correct that.
 A checker is also a `MicroReducer`, except it isn't intended to return anything.
 Instead, it just crawls the AST to catch any syntax mistake that wasn't spotted by the parser.

 ```js
 import { MicroChecker } from "./micro/checker";